DanielxDante/restaurant-conundrum/README.md

 ---
 Our team's objective is to investigate the main reasons why customers order again on online delivery platforms in a metropolitan city in India, Bangalore.

-Taking on the perspective of a restaurant owner, what and how would you change your operations to ensure customers are satisfied and come back again?
+Taking on the perspective of a restaurant owner, what and how would you change your operations to ensure customers are satisfied and order again?

 ## How to navigate through our project!
 ---